oils-for-unix/oils/doc/variables.md

 ### Reminder: Proc Scope is Flat

-All local variables in shell functions and procs are in the same scope.
+All local variables in shell functions and procs live in the same scope.
 This includes variables declared in conditional blocks (`if` and `case`) and loops (`for` and `while`).